Originally published on Oct 29, 2016.

 And that’s why I’ve created this website –– to be an honest place, a safe haven and resource for driven twenty-somethings who are doing good but don’t feel good.
 Young adults who are constantly stressed and tired because nothing seems fun anymore.

 Young career men and women who are successful by everyone’s standards but theirs because their obsession with perfection makes the everyday small victories seem meaningless.
 The ones who have attained success so young they have no one to share their unique experiences with.

 We teach what we need to learn.

-They say we teach what we need to learn and that’s what I hope to do with my posts on this site.
+They say we teach what we need to learn and that’s what I hope to do with my personal stories and posts on this site.
 I will not dish out advice or answers to life’s tough questions.
-I’ll simply share my experiences, frustrations, triumphs, and goals as I try to make it through each day with laughs, joy, hope and progress.
+I’ll simply share my experiences, frustrations, triumphs, and goals as I try to make it through each day with laughs, joy, hope, and progress.

 Life is made of days, and how we spend our days is how we spend our lives.